arashkazemi/tati/README.md

         npm run build

-And to regenrate the documentation pages run:
+And to regenerate the documentation pages run:

         npm run jsdoc